Why the Concept of Evernote Notebooks Is Flawed

 All tags representing people or companies start with the k. prefix.
 You can have k.Smith_John, k.MICROSOFT and so on.

-Now, when you search for notes with tags assigned, you don’t have to think about the name of the tag, all you need is to know, that there should always be some document type, some person or company and ideally even some _project_assigned to the note.
+Now, when you search for notes with tags assigned, you don’t have to think about the name of the tag, all you need to know is, that there should always be some document type, some person or company and ideally even some project assigned to the note.

 Yes, you guessed it.
 All tags representing project start with the p. prefix.

 Let’s make it really simple.
 You should be able to keep track of the progress of your tasks because buying a milk won’t always cut it.
 Some of the tasks I keep the track of take more than a year to finish, so without a proper system, I would be completely lost.

 Luckily, you can use Evernote as a task manager.
 Compared to any other alternative, the tags are again the main reason why you shouldn’t consider anything else.

 Tasks are basically notes with a reminder and due date assigned.
 This way, you can easily sort all your tasks by due date.
 Active tasks belong to t.active notebook, idle tasks belong to t.idle notebook and completed tasks, well, to t.completed notebook.

 With the so-called Arrow Notation, you can keep track of everything that happens within the particular task.
 Smith_John -> means that Smith gave you some information or asked you to do something while -> Smith_John means that you gave Smith some information or delegated some job to him.

 Imagine you bump into somebody at work and by searching for -> Peter you get immediately everything you need to discuss with this poor guy.
 That’s what I call power and that’s how I am able to manage all of my 129 currently active projects.